tlswg/sslv3-diediedie/draft-ietf-tls-sslv3-diediedie.md

 The predecessor of SSLv3, SSL version 2, is no longer considered secure
 {{RFC6176}}.
 SSLv3 now follows.

+# Terminology

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.

 # Do Not Use SSL Version 3.0

-SSLv3 MUST NOT be used {{RFC2119}}.
+SSLv3 MUST NOT be used.
 Negotiation of SSLv3 from any version of TLS MUST NOT be permitted.

 Any version of TLS is more secure than SSLv3, though the highest version available is preferable.